flyve-mdm/glpi-plugin/CONTRIBUTING.md

 >:point_right:Contribution Guideline Improvement.:point_left:
 ---

-Keep in mind that the Pull Request should be named in reference to the main fix or feature you provide, minor information can be added to the description.

 ### <a name="4.2.5.2"></a> 4.2.5.2 How to Write a Description for a Pull Request.

 We provide a [template](https://github.com/flyve-mdm/glpi-plugin/community) for Pull Request descriptions.
 When you're creating a Pull Request it'll be shown automatically.
 Just fill it out and you're done.